pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Try

     relaunch
-    setxy -250 250  setxy 250 250  setxy 0 0
+    setxy -180 180  setxy 180 180  setxy 0 0
-    setxy 250 250  setxy 250 -250  setxy 0 0
+    setxy 180 180  setxy 180 -180  setxy 0 0
-    setxy 250 -250  setxy -250 -250  setxy 0 0
+    setxy 180 -180  setxy -180 -180  setxy 0 0
-    setxy -250 -250  setxy -250 250  setxy 0 0
+    setxy -180 -180  setxy -180 180  setxy 0 0

 Turtle Logo's disagree over how large this Square is.
-UCB Turtle Logo makes this Square as large as their Square Window
+UCB Turtle Logo makes a Square from -250 -250 to 250 250 as large as their Square Window

+Presently we fit a Square from -180 -180 to 180 180
+into a Terminal Window of 101 Columns x 42 Rows

-### Glance through the Help
+### Glance through the Help Texts

-To see all the Turtle Verbs listed, try
+To see all our Turtle Verbs listed, try

     help(t)

-You'll see
-Backward, Beep, Breakpoint, Bye,
+You'll see our Help suggests you play around, saying Backward, Beep, Breakpoint, Bye,
 ClearScreen,
 Forward,
 HideTurtle, Home,
 IsDown, IsVisible,
-Label,
+Label, Left,
 PenDown, PenUp,
 Relaunch, Repeat, Restart, Right,
-SetHeading, SetHertz, SetPenColor, SetX, SetXY, SetY, ShowTurtle, Sleep, Tada, and Write suggested
+SetHeading, SetHertz, SetPenColor, SetPenPunch, SetX, SetXY, SetY, ShowTurtle, Sleep, Tada, and Write

+It then tells you to press Q to quit.
+It means that you press the Q Key once, to start serving drawings again

 Try